 Here’s a quick look at potential fees, from fiancé visa petition to green card, before we go into further detail below.
-Be aware that government fees change from time to time:

 Step 1: K-1 Fiancé Visa Fees and Costs

-$340 – Form I-129F, Petition for Alien Fiancé
+- Form I-129F, Petition for Alien Fiancé — $535

 Step 2: Green Card Fees and Costs

-$1070 – I-485 Permanent Residency (Green Card) Application
+- Form I-485 Permanent Residency (“Green Card”) Application — $1,225

 You should only pursue a fiancé visa if you and your fiancé are not yet married, one of you is a U.S. citizen living in the United States, and you intend to get married in the United States and stay there.

 Fiancé Visa Petition

 The first form that you will file in order to obtain your fiancé visa is the Fiancé Visa Petition (Form I-129F).

 Filing the Visa Petition puts the government on notice that you and your fiancé are beginning the process.